What is Work Breakdown?

 • A large amount of refactoring in a single release is not recommended, as these changes have a higher probability of harming existing functionality.

 Rework - Reworked code is relatively new code that is modified in a branch.
-LinearB considers any changes to code that has been in your code-base for less than 21 days as reworked code.
+LinearB considers any changes to code that was introduced or last modified less than 21 days ago to be rework.

 • High levels of reworked code could indicate a quality issue in recent releases.